The-OpenROAD-Project/TritonRoute/README.md

 ## Supported Technologies ##
 * CLN65LP (with limited selection of standard cells, macros and floorplans)
-* ISPD-2018 Initial Detailed Routing Contest
+* ISPD-2018 and ISPD-2019 Initial Detailed Routing Contests

-## Acknowledgment ##
+## References ##
-Special thanks to the anonymous contributors of the new DRC engine and pin access analysis engine.
+Please cite the following paper(s) for publication:
+* A. B. Kahng, L. Wang and B. Xu, "TritonRoute: The Open Source Detailed Router", IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (2020), doi:10.1109/TCAD.2020.3003234.
+* A. B. Kahng, L. Wang and B. Xu, "The Tao of PAO: Anatomy of a Pin Access Oracle for Detailed Routing", Proc.
+ACM/IEEE Design Automation Conf., 2020, pp. 1-6.

 ## License ##
 * [BSD 3-clause License](LICENSE)